-Your new Sundance Spas hot tub is equipped with the "state-ofthe-art" equipment system.
+Your new Sundance Spas hot tub is equipped with the "state-of-the-art" equipment system.
 It contains the most advanced safety and self-protective equipment in the industry.
 Nonetheless, this hot tub must be installed properly to ensure dependable usage.
 Please contact your local Sundance Spas dealer or local building department should you have any questions regarding your installation.

 Proper grounding is extremely important.
 Sundance hot tubs are equipped with a current collector system.
-A pressure wire connector is provided on the surface of the control box, located inside the equipment door (Figure C, page 15) to permit connection of a bonding wire between this point and any ground metal equipment, metal water pipe or conduit within 5 feet (1.5m) of the hot tub, or copper clad grounding rod buried within 5 feet (1.5m) of the hot tub.
-Bonding wire must be at least No. 8 AWG (8.4 mm) solid copper wire.
+A pressure wire connector is provided on the surface of the control box, located inside the equipment door (Figure C, page 14) to permit connection of a bonding wire between this point and any ground metal equipment, metal water pipe or conduit within 5 feet (1.5m) of the hot tub, or copper clad grounding rod buried within 5 feet (1.5m) of the hot tub.
+Bonding wire must be at least No. 8 AWG (8.4 mm2) solid copper wire.
 This is a most important safety assurance feature.

-Before installing your hot tub, check with your local government/electrical authority to ensure installation conforms to local country/area state codes.
+Before installing your hot tub, check with your local government/ electrical authority to ensure installation conforms to local country/area state codes.

-Electrical Installation Instructions (240V Service) 6.0 IMPORTANT NOTICE: The electrical wiring of this hot tub must meet the requirements of the National Electrical Code (NEC) and any applicable state, local or country codes.
-The electrical circuit must be installed by a qualified electrician and approved by a local building/electrical inspection authority in your state or country.
+- 6.0 Electrical Installation Instructions (240V Service) IMPORTANT NOTICE: The electrical wiring of this hot tub must meet the requirements of the National Electrical Code (NEC) and/or any applicable state, local or country codes.
+The electrical circuit must be installed by a qualified electrician and approved by a local building/electrical inspection authority in your state or country. - 1.

-DANGER: TO DECREASE THE RISK OF SHOCK, 1.
 PRODUCT DAMAGE OR ELECTRICAL FIRE.

 This hot tub must be permanently connected (hard-wired) to the power supply.
 No plug-in connections or extension cords are to be used in conjunction with the operation of this hot tub.
-Supplying power to the hot tub which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty.

-- 2. The power supplied to this hot tub must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - To determine the current, voltage and wire size required, refer to 3.
-Section 7.0 (page 16) for your specific hot tub model. - Wire size must be appropriate per NEC and/or local/country codes. - We recommend type THHN wire. • - All wiring must be copper to ensure proper connections.
-Do not use ٠ aluminum wire.
+Supplying power to the hot tub which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty. - 2.
+The power supplied to this hot tub must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - 3.
+To determine the current, voltage and wire size required, refer to Section 7.0 (page 15) for your specific hot tub model. - Wire size must be appropriate per NEC and/or local/country codes. - The spa controller's terminal block will accept a maximum wire size of 6 AWG.